How to Sue for Sexual Harassment in California

 You should also note the details of any retaliatory actions you experienced, as these also are illegal.

-What to Do Before You Sue for Sexual Harassment
+What to Do Before Suing for Sexual Harassment

 If your employer was unwilling or unable to correct the problem, it’s time to move on to the next step.
 Though this can be daunting, you should not have to deal with sexual harassment at work.
 It’s important to hold your harasser, and the company that allowed this conduct to occur, accountable.